 It’s summer time and time for blueberries!
 One of my earliest memories of blueberries is when we went to pick them in Michigan.
 I was probably 3 or 4.
 I remember getting my own bucket and my Dad said we could eat as many as we wanted as we picked.
 I remember being amazed by that freedom to pick and eat.

 I still love blueberries.
-Nathan does too.
-He would happily eat them at every meal if I let him!
+All four of my kids do too.
+Nathan, my oldest, would happily eat them at every meal if I let him!
 We haven’t eaten them at every meal but we are eating them quite a bit right now.
 Since blueberries have started going on sale around here, I’ve been stocking up.
 We eat some fresh and I flash freeze quite a few for baking later.

-When I’m baking with blueberries, my two favorite blueberry recipes are this amazingly simple and delicious blueberry cream cheese layer pie, followed in a close second by blueberry buckle.
+When I’m baking with blueberries, my two favorite blueberry recipes are this amazingly simple and delicious blueberry cream cheese layer pie, followed in a close second by this blueberry buckle recipe.